-- (A) All new assistant firearms skills instructors shall be approved by P.O.S.T.; and - (B) For all new firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
-If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced training completed within the previous five (5) years shall be included with the application for instructor status. - (C) P.O.S.T. will review certificates of completion and/or documentation for arrest control and driving assistant skills instructors only when an academy director or new assistant skills instructor applicant is not certain that a particular instructor training program qualifies as the relevant approved skills instructor training program. - (D) Either the academy director or the assistant skills instructor applicant may submit the certificates of completion and/or documentation to P.O.S.T. for review. - (c) Full skills instructors. - (I) A full skills instructor may develop, implement, and evaluate a skills training program.
+- (I) A full skills instructor may develop, implement, and evaluate a skills training program.
 In order to begin serving or to serve as a full skills instructor, a person must have satisfied the four (4) minimum qualifications listed in the following paragraph (II). - (II) Minimum qualifications for a full skills instructor: - (A) Successful completion of the relevant approved skills instructor training program (See Rule 1, Definitions.); and - (B) Successful completion of an approved forty (40) hour instruction methodology training program or possession of a Colorado Career and Technical Education Credential; and - (C) Must complete an approved 8-hour Instructor Methodology Refresher Course each five (5) years thereafter; and - (D) Completion of a minimum of eighty (80) hours of instructional experience as an assistant skills instructor at an approved basic or reserve training academy in the corresponding skills training program: arrest control, law enforcement driving, or firearms.
 For arrest control training, the eighty (80) hours may be completed in any recognized discipline(s) for arrest control training in which the instructor has completed the relevant approved skills instructor training program.
 For firearms training, the eighty (80) hours as an assistant skills instructor shall be completed within the previous five (5) years prior to application.

-- (III) Approval of full skills instructors. - (A) All first-time full skills instructors at each academy must be approved by the Board in consultation with the corresponding subject matter expert committee(s) for arrest control, law enforcement driving or firearms prior to serving as a full skills instructor. - (B) For all firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
-If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced training completed within the previous five (5) years shall be included with the application for instructor status. - (C) To apply for approval as a full skills instructor, either the academy director or the full skills instructor applicant, if the applicant has no current academy affiliation, shall submit the appropriate documentation to P.O.S.T. to substantiate the four (4) minimum qualifications have been satisfied. - (D) A written statement from the director of the academy where the applicant served as an assistant skills instructor is acceptable documentation as it applies to the eighty (80) hour requirement.
-The statement must include the applicant's full name and the dates and number of hours of the applicant's completed instructional experience. - (E) Instructional experience completed at other than an approved basic or reserve training academy may be considered as part of the eighty (80) hour requirement.
+- (III) Approval of full skills instructors. - (A) All new full skills instructors must be approved by the Board in consultation with the corresponding subject matter expert committee(s) for arrest control, law enforcement driving or firearms prior to serving as a full skills instructor. - (B) For all firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
+If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced firearms training completed within the previous five (5) years shall be included with the application for instructor status. - (C) To apply for approval as a full skills instructor, either the academy director or the full skills instructor applicant, if the applicant has no current academy affiliation, may submit the appropriate documentation to P.O.S.T. to substantiate that the minimum qualifications have been satisfied. - (D) A written statement from the director of the academy where the applicant served as an assistant skills instructor is acceptable documentation as it applies to the eighty (80) hour requirement.
+The statement must include the applicant's full name, the dates that the applicant instructed and number of hours on each of those dates showing the applicant's instructional experience. - (E) Instructional experience completed at other than an approved basic or reserve training academy may be considered as part of the eighty (80) hour requirement.
 However, the full skills instructor applicant must request a variance in accordance with P.O.S.T.
 Rule 7, Variances, and the applicant may be required to appear in person before the appropriate subject matter expert committee to demonstrate skills instructional proficiency. - (F) The completed documents received at P.O.S.T. will be reviewed by P.O.S.T. in consultation with the appropriate subject matter expert committee during the committee's next regularly scheduled meeting. - (G) P.O.S.T. will provide written notification to the academy director or the full skills instructor applicant who submitted the documents as to whether the applicant was approved or denied approval as a full skills instructor.